curiousoffice/playbook/README.rst

 internal conversation or client facing communications.

-Also for the purpose of maintaining a paper trail, we ensure that a record of all Sophilabs emails remain in the google apps Sophilabs site.
+Also for the purpose of maintaining a paper trail, we ensure that a record of all sophilabs emails remain in the google apps sophilabs site.
 This means that if we forward emails or use an email client, all emails are recorded in google apps as well.